Mankwanakgabi/Mankwanakgabi/README.md

-# Hi there, I'm Mankwana! 👋
+Hi there, My name is mankwana! 👋

-Welcome to my GitHub profile!
-I'm a passionate **Junior Data Analyst** with a background in **Economics and Econometrics**.
+& welcome to my GitHub profile!
+I’m a Junior Data Analyst with a strong foundation in Economics and Econometrics, recently completed my Bachelor of Commerce degree.
+My journey in data analysis has fueled my passion for transforming raw data into meaningful stories that drive informed decision-making.

-I recently completed my Bachelor of Commerce degree and have been honing my skills in data analysis, visualization, and storytelling.
+With a keen eye for data visualization, I enjoy creating insights that not only answer questions but spark new ideas.
+I specialize in analyzing complex datasets, using tools like Excel, Python, and SQL, and transforming them into actionable intelligence that helps organizations thrive.

-My mission is to uncover meaningful insights from data and help businesses make informed decisions
+Driven by curiosity, I’m on a mission to uncover hidden patterns, deliver impactful solutions, and leverage data to solve real-world problems.
+Let’s connect and collaborate on turning data into value!

 ## 🚀 About Me
 - 🎓 **Education**: Bachelor of Commerce in Economics and Econometrics
-- 📍 **Current Focus**: Data Analytics, Investment Banking, Marketing Analytics
+- 📍 **Current Focus**: Data Analytics, Investment Banking, Everything Analytics
-- 🌱 **Currently Learning**: Advanced SQL, Google Analytics, and Power BI
+- 🌱 **Currently Learning**: Advanced SQL, python, and Power BI
 - 💼 **Career Aspiration**: To work as a Data Analyst or Marketing Analyst in a dynamic, data-driven environment
 - 📊 **Passion Projects**: Exploring data trends, visualizing insights, and solving business problems